Heather Fisher Professional Drug & Alcohol Interventionist

 In recent years some states have legalized marijuana while the media has praised it for its medicinal properties.
-While many individuals can use marijuana and put it down without issue, some individuals do develop problematic usage that can be defined as addiction or marijuana use disorder.
+While many individuals can use marijuana without issue, some individuals develop problematic usage that can be defined as addiction or marijuana use disorder.
 The National Institute on Drug abuse suggests that 30% of those who use marijuana have some degree of dependency.

 Marijuana can be smoked or ingested orally.
 The effects of the drug produce a euphoric effect.

 Research shows that heavy marijuana usage is linked to lower life satisfaction, interference with daily activities, poorer mental and physical health, interpersonal relationship problems, and a decline in academic and career success.
 Other long term negative effects and risk factors of marijuana abuse include:

 Marijuana can also be associated with a range of health issues, including:

 Responses should be based on behavior over the past 90 days